 With a portfolio of professional experiences, I see the world in detail and bring a perspective that is clear and real.
 I am able to see the big picture and the small picture and can bring into focus all strategic decisions regarding the direction of event and marketing related initiatives.
 Success stories include sales incentive programs, international sales and marketing meetings and corporate recognition events such as President’s Excellence Award trips as well as product launches, conferences and trade shows.
 My mantra has always been expressed by these guidelines: A can-do attitude, roll-up my sleeves and get the job done, DOR’s: Duties, Obligations and Responsibilities, the commitment must always continue, and treat everyone the way I want to be treated.
 While the love of meetings and events is truly a passion, when I am not in meetings, creating production schedules and flying around the world to events, I spend my time with my loving parents, family and close friends.

 Nothing gives me more pride than watching a successful event unfold.
-I am responsible for the design, planning and execution of Castle’s corporate events.
-Since joining Castle in 2005, I have managed a myriad of unique incentives, powerful meetings and stylish special events all over the world.
-Food and beverage management particularly excites me and I spend time keeping up with the trends to create distinctive menus for our clients — people may forget what the room looked like but they always remember the food!
+I am responsible for the design, planning and execution of non-profit and corporate client events.
+Since joining Castle in 2005, I have planned a myriad of unique incentives, powerful meetings and stylish special events all over the world — from Peoria to Prague.
+Food and beverage management particularly excites me and I spend time keeping up with the trends to create distinctive menus for our clients.
 I have an overall passion for planning and enjoy how the analytics of an event drive my mind while the creative aspect feeds my soul.
-My degree is in Marketing and I participate in a number of industry events and supporting organizations including Meeting Professionals International, The Convention Industry Council and Professional Convention Management Association.
-When I am not checking boxes off my list (my favorite thing to do), I love to cook and explore new restaurants, travel with my husband, spend time outside, listen to music and get lost in a really great book.
+I am a Certified Meeting Planner (CMP) and received my Bachelor’s Degree in Marketing from West Chester University of Pennsylvania.
+I am an active participant in Meeting Professionals International, The Convention Industry Council and Professional Convention Management Association.
+When I am not checking boxes off my to-do list (my favorite thing to do), I am on the event/host committee at The Food Project, a non-profit organization empowering youth leaders to create personal and social change through sustainable agriculture.
+At home, I love to cook and explore new restaurants, travel with my family and get lost in a great book.